Joachim Lambek: Scholarly work

-Lambek's wrote two short PhD theses on separate topics: one studying quaternions in the foundations of mathematical physics (specifically the biquaternion algebra over Minkowski space), and another on the problem of embedding a semigroup into a group.
+Lambek's wrote two short PhD theses on separate topics: one studying quaternions in the foundations of mathematical physics (specifically the biquaternion algebra containing Minkowski space), and another on the problem of embedding a semigroup into a group.
 The second component, attacking a question that had been previously addressed by Anatoly Maltsev but using a novel geometric approach, was published by the Canadian Journal of Mathematics.
 He later returned to biquaternions when in 1995 he contributed "If Hamilton had prevailed: Quaternions in Physics", which exhibited the Riemann–Silberstein bivector to express the free-space electromagnetic equations.

 Lambek supervised 17 doctoral students, and has 99 doctoral descendants as of 2025.
 He has over 100 publications listed in the Mathematical Reviews, including 6 books.
 His earlier work was mostly in module theory, especially torsion theories, non-commutative localization, and injective modules.
 One of his earliest papers, Lambek & Moser (1954), proved the Lambek–Moser theorem about integer sequences.
 In 1963 he published an important result, now known as Lambek's theorem, on character modules characterizing flatness of a module.
 His more recent work is in pregroups and formal languages; his earliest works in this field were probably Lambek (1958) and Lambek (1979).
 He is noted, among other things, for the Lambek calculus, an influential effort to capture mathematical aspects of natural language syntax in logical form by reducing grammaticality to a test of logical entailment in a certain sequent calculus, as well as for developing the connections between typed lambda calculus and cartesian closed categories (see Curry–Howard–Lambek correspondence).
 His last works were on pregroup grammar.